GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

     terraform apply
     ```

+    === "App Engine"

         !!!note
             Because of internal provisioning delays, you might encounter the following
             error when you run `terraform apply` for the first time:

             ```
             Error waiting for Creating StandardAppVersion: Error code 13, message:
             Failed to create cloud build
             ```

             If you encounter this error, rerun `terraform apply`.

+    === "Cloud Run"

+        !!!note

+            If you haven't used Artifact Registry before, the command might fail with the
+            following error:
+            ```
+            │ denied: Unauthenticated request.
+Unauthenticated requests do not have permission │ "artifactregistry.repositories.uploadArtifacts" on resource
+            ```

+            You can fix this error by running the following command:
+            ```
+            gcloud auth configure-docker LOCATION-docker.pkg.dev
+            ```

+            Replace `LOCATION` with the Cloud Run region that you're deploying to.
+            Then re-run `terraform apply`

     When the command completes, it prints the URL of the application and the
     email address of the application's service account.
 You need this URL and email address